Soft-Sprint-Studios/.github/profile/README.md

 # Engine

-We are writing our own game engine, the Tectonic Engine, open source under the MIT license
+We are writing our own game engine, the Tectonic Engine, open source under the MIT license.

 # Legal